-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Monday, April 11, 2016.
+On behalf of Hastings Law Firm P.C. posted in Lawyer in Texas for Hospital Negligence on Monday, April 11, 2016.

 Court documents show that the plaintiffs all received treatment at the facility between 2010 and 2013.
 All contend that they were Hepatitis B or Hepatitis C negative prior to treatment at the pain management facility.
 According to the lawsuit, the defendant used an epidurogram to perform an epidural on a female patient on Oct.
 22, 2013.
 On the very next day, the patient was diagnosed with, and treated for, bacterial meningitis at a different medical facility.